Operation Steinbock: Second wave

 The second wave lost another 18 bombers plus two on non-operational sorties.
 KG 2 was particularly hard hit, losing six aircraft—four Do 217s, a Ju 188 and an Me 410 and KG 6 lost five.
 Night fighters were thought to have shot down four bombers and two fell to ground fire; the fate of the others remains unknown.
 Personnel losses amounted to 49 killed and missing in action, five wounded in action and six prisoners of war; the remainder reached German territory uninjured.
 Fighter Command Mosquito squadrons claimed 10 German aircraft destroyed and two probables on 21/22 January 1944.

 The damage done was small: four fires, 74 civilians killed, 12 seriously injured and five wounded.
 A notable fatality was Group Captain Jack Goodhart who was killed with his family when a bomb hit their home in East Hoathly.
 Of the 268 tonnes of bombs dropped, 32 fell on London.
 In the Alperton area of Wembley 500–600 incendiaries were reported to have fallen in a 220,000 square yard area, though 100 did not ignite.
 The Palace of Westminster was struck by some of these bombs and the medieval beams in the building caught fire but these were quickly extinguished.
 RAF Kenley was struck by unexploded bombs and the following areas were hit: Downham, Bromley, Beckenham, Brockley and Sydenham.

 British reports stated minor damage was done to essential locations.
 The most serious damage to a factory occurred to Vickers Armstrong, based in Dartford.
 The factory was producing shells and fuse fillings.
 Three high explosives destroyed the General Store; destroyed a light fitting shop; destroyed the magnesium stores; severed the gas and sewage mains outside the works and cut the telephone lines.
-Gas supplies were reduced to 50 percent and two days of production were lost.
+Gas supplies were reduced to 50 per cent and two days of production were lost.
 The Royal Arsenal at Woolwich was also damaged, causing fires.
 Some railway lines were damaged or threatened by unexploded bombs, which forced speed restrictions of five mph.